nickjj/flask-static-digest/README.md

 ### clean

-Inspects your Flask app's `static_folder` and uses that as the input path of where to look for digested and compressed files.
+Inspects your Flask app's and blueprint's `static_folder` and uses that as the input path of where to look for digested and compressed files.

 It will recursively delete files that have a file extension of `.gz` and also deletes files that have been digested.
 It determines if a file has been